LoginRadius/php-sdk/README.md

 >Disclaimer<br>
 <br>
 >This library is meant to help you with a quick implementation of the LoginRadius platform and also to serve as a reference point for the LoginRadius API.
-Keep in mind that it is an open source library, which means you are free to download and customize the library functions based on your specific application needs.
+Keep in mind that it is an open source library, which means you are always free to download and customize the library functions based on your specific application needs.

 ## Installation

-The recommended way to install is through [Composer](http://getcomposer.org/).
+The recommended and the usual way to install is through [Composer](http://getcomposer.org/).

 ```
 # Install Composer